-Ms. Nadia Bolz-Weber: I really feel strongly that you have to be deeply rooted in tradition in order to innovate with integrity.
+NADIA BOLZ-WEBER: I really feel strongly that you have to be deeply rooted in tradition in order to innovate with integrity.
 So, for example, we celebrate the Easter vigil, where you start with a new fire and you light it and you have this paschal candle and you parade in chanting, and we have these baptisms and we have the Eucharist and it's like amazing.
 And then we end it.
-When it's done, we have a huge dance party, and we feel like nothing says he is risen like a chocolate fountain in the baptismal font, right? (laughter)
+When it's done, we have a huge dance party, and we feel like nothing says he is risen like a chocolate fountain in the baptismal font, right?

 So we are taking these traditions and we're living them out and then we're tweaking them in ways that are super meaningful or funny or relevant for us.
 So it's always both for us.

-Nadia Bolz-Weber has just published a spiritual memoir called Pastrix.
+Nadia Bolz-Weber is the author of a spiritual memoir called Pastrix.
 I interviewed her at the 2013 Wild Goose Festival in Hot Springs, North Carolina, a gathering of the emerging church.
 We spoke in an outdoor tent before hundreds of her fans on a vast campsite on a stormy day.

-Ms. Nadia Bolz-Weber: I peek in your window.
+MS. BOLZ-WEBER: Oh, that's creepy.
+I peek in your window. (laughs)

-Ms. Tippett: No, so when we got invited here and I saw that you were on the schedule, I said, well, this is it, this is the time.
-Um, so you were raised Church of Christ and how you described it as it mostly meant being good at not doing certain things.
+MS. TIPPETT: No, so when we got invited here and I saw that you were on the schedule, I said, well, this is it, this is the time.
+So you were raised Church of Christ and how you described it as it mostly meant being good at not doing certain things.

 So, I know, when I was 17, I got my first tattoo, which was a long-stemmed rose.
 But I had a boyfriend at the time who had tattoos, really beautiful tattoos, and so it was 1986 the first time I got tattooed.
 So to be a teenage girl getting tattooed in 1986 was not a common thing.
 I was like a little — thought I was like a little outlaw.
 I had no idea at that point that, if I hung out long enough, I would just be mainstream.

-Ms. Nadia Bolz-Weber: Oh, gosh.
+MS. BOLZ-WEBER: Oh, gosh.
 OK.
-So um, when my church was mostly young adults, and it was sort of, you know, hip, urban young adults.
+So when my church was mostly young adults, and it was sort of, you know, hip, urban young adults.
 And then I preached at Red Rocks Easter Sunrise services — 10,000 people.
 And The Denver Post ran a front-page, full-page picture and story about me on preaching at Easter, and about my church and whatnot.
 And we only had about 40, 45 people every week at this point.
 And the next week, we doubled in size like overnight.

 And we were excited because we were really struggling to grow, but what happened was it was like the wrong kind of people.
 I mean, it was the wrong kind of different for us, right?
 Like some churches might freak out if the drag queens show up, but these were like bankers wearing Dockers, right?
 And we were like …